chillmatin/gnome-study-workspaces/README.md

 - Download or clone the script to your local machine.
 - Open a terminal in the directory where you saved the script.
 - Run the script using the command ./.study-script.sh.

+I made a keybinding to run this script: Super + Shift + S

 # Functions
 ## start-on-workspace